galette/galettedoc/source/usermanual/avancee.rst

 .. versionadded:: 0.9

-Many statistics plaftforms relies on an extra  Javascript block to work.
+Many statistics platforms rely on an extra  Javascript block to work.
 You can create a ``tracking.js`` file under ``webroot/themes/default`` directory, it will be automatically included.

 Galette uses Javascript to work.
 If the code you add in the ``tracking.js`` file is incorrect, this may break Galette!